mehultikekar/nxsession/README.md

 1. It has much lower bandwidth requirement.
 2. It plays well with multi-monitor setups.

-At present, it has been tested on Linux host - Linux viewer setups.
+At present, it has been tested on Linux host and Linux/Mac OS X viewer setups.
+Windows viewer is being developed.

 ## How to use